jackpal/jackpal.github.io/_posts/2020-12-31-Web_Scraping_Using_Structured_Concurrency.md

 }

 func fetch(url: URL)async -> String {
+  // This is how you can adapt existing asynchronous APIs to the new async/await framework.
+  // Swift provides automatic wrappers for completionHandler-based APIs that return void,
-  await withUnsafeContinuation { continuation in
+  // but we have to write custom code when the API returns something besides void. await withUnsafeContinuation { continuation in
     let session = URLSession.shared
     let task = session.dataTask(with: url) { data, response, error in